OpenMM

 • Charge (if using a NonbondedForce)

-Forces: Various force components are represented by specific tags (a detailed list could be found in this link), for example:
+Forces: the force components, each represented by specific tags (a detailed list can be found in this link), for example:

 Each force tag contains parameters specific to that force type.
 For example: